eslint/rfcs/designs/2024-multithread-linting/README.md

 For this information to be returned, all config files must have been loaded by the time `getRulesMetaForResults()` is called.
 The reason is that `getRulesMetaForResults()` is a synchronous method: it cannot load config files asynchronously, so it expects to find the config arrays already cached.
 This is always the case when `lintFiles()` was used to lint files in the current implementation, but if `lintFiles()` operates in multithread mode, the config files are loaded in a worker thread.
-Returning a config array to the main thread is not an option, because it could be unserializable, so we need a workaround.
+Returning a config array to the controlling thread is not an option, because it could be unserializable, so we need a workaround.

-#### Solution 1: Preload config arrays in the main thread
+#### Solution 1: Preload config arrays in the controlling thread

-A possible solution is loading config files in the main thread while waiting for worker threads to finish.
+A possible solution is loading config files in the controlling thread while waiting for worker threads to finish.
 Loading config files should be relatively fast, but it will slightly degrade linting performance by competing for resources with the worker threads.

-The disadvantage of this solution is that it will always cause additional work in the main thread, even if the config files won't be used.
+The disadvantage of this solution is that it will always cause additional work in the controlling thread, even if the config files won't be used.
 Apart from `getRulesMetaForResults()` config files are used (and loaded) when the cache is enabled.
 This means that if the cache is not enabled and `getRulesMetaForResults()` is never called, the config files will be loaded unnecessarily.

-#### Solution 2: Merge precalculated rules meta in the main thread
+#### Solution 2: Merge precalculated rules meta in the controlling thread

-Another possible solution is retrieving rules `meta` objects in each worker thread and returning this information to the main thread.
+Another possible solution is retrieving rules `meta` objects in each worker thread and returning this information to the controlling thread.
-When `getRulesMetaForResults()` is called in the main thread, rules `meta` objects from all threads will be deduped and merged and the results will be returned synchronously.
+When `getRulesMetaForResults()` is called in the controlling thread, rules `meta` objects from all threads will be deduped and merged and the results will be returned synchronously.

-This solution removes the need to load config files in the main thread but it still requires worker threads to do potentially useless work by adding an extra processing step unconditionally.
+This solution removes the need to load config files in the controlling thread but it still requires worker threads to do potentially useless work by adding an extra processing step unconditionally.
 Another problem is that rules `meta` objects for custom rules aren't always serializable.
-In order for `meta` objects to be passed to the main thread, unserializable properties will need to be stripped off, which is probably undesirable.
+In order for `meta` objects to be passed to the controlling thread, unserializable properties will need to be stripped off, which is probably undesirable.

 #### Solution 3: Provide an async alternative to `getRulesMetaForResults()`